 Aims & Scope

 Spora: A Journal of Biomathematics is a refereed journal dedicated to publishing high-quality manuscripts that describe mathematical and statistical techniques to solve problems in biological settings.
 Submitted papers may take various forms, including development and analysis of a mathematical model of a biological system, possibly including experimental work; development of a particular solution or method related to biological systems; or computational, statistical, or theoretical analysis of existing mathematical models in biology.
-Accepted papers will demonstrate an appropriate range of interdisciplinary content and clear exposition, at a level expected from undergraduate authors.
+Accepted papers will demonstrate an appropriate range of interdisciplinary content and clear exposition, at a level expected from graduate or undergraduate student authors.
 Expository papers may be accepted if they are of exceptionally high quality.

 Spora is further committed to publishing high quality manuscripts describing novel findings in experimental biology.
 Manuscripts may be submitted to the Biology section across a wide range of biological disciplines, including, but not limited to, genetics, molecular and cellular biology, ecology and evolution, and physiology and neurobiology, along with interdisciplinary research in genomics and bioinformatics.
 Accepted papers will present novel, well-supported findings in a clear and concise manner, at a level expected from student authors.

 The types of manuscripts considered for publication

 - Mathematics Research

 - This section publishes high-quality articles, written by graduate or undergraduate researchers during their time as students, of novel, as well as established, mathematical and statistical approaches to biological hypotheses.
 Manuscripts should employ an interdisciplinary approach and should be of interest to a wide spectrum of scientists from related fields.
 Interdisciplinary research from any sub-discipline within the life sciences in conjunction with any sub-discipline within the mathematical and statistical sciences will be considered.

 - Biology Research

 - This section will publish high-quality articles, written by graduate or undergraduate researchers during their time as students, communicating novel research in experimental biology.
 Research from any sub-discipline of biology will be considered, and manuscripts should be of general interest to the biological research community.